sritama/subscription-api/README.md

 ## 🏗️ Architecture

-PayFlow is built with a microservices-based architecture:
+Subscription API is built with a microservices-based architecture:

 - **API Layer**: RESTful HTTP API using Gin framework
 - **Service Layer**: Business logic and validation